-The City of Brighton Downtown Development Authority (DDA) has revised the plan for the redevelopment of the Brighton Millpond Band Shell and Amphitheater after feedback from the July 17 Planning Commission meeting and public input.
+The City of Brighton Downtown Development Authority (DDA) has revised the plan for the redevelopment of the Brighton Millpond Bandshell and Amphitheater after feedback from the July 17 Planning Commission meeting and public input.
 The main concern was the removal of trees from the site.
-Staff and DDA consultants have worked to address the concerns and presented the new plan at the August 15 DDA meeting and August 21 Planning Commission meeting.
+Staff and DDA consultants have worked to address the concerns and presented the new plan, which was approved at the August 15 DDA meeting and August 21 Planning Commission meeting.
 Brighton City Council approved the plan on October 19.

 Millpond Restoration Plan

 The Millpond is the focal point of the Brighton community.
 It’s where the hustle and bustle of downtown meets a one-of-a-kind natural beauty.
 The Millpond, however, has long served as a dumping ground leading to a poor state of soil and water quality, and many native species being choked out.
 Pollution, invasive species, shoreline erosion, and overpopulation of waterfowl are issues that need to be addressed.
 The City has deemed the Millpond’s condition unacceptable and has put together a plan to restore, manage, and breathe life back into our hometown treasure.
 The City will begin tackling these issues in the spring of 2017 through a series of volunteer cleanups, shoreline restoration, and sustained weed and waterfowl management.